 Due to limitations of the Custodian's charter, bylaws, or any other reason, following the death of the IRA owner, the Custodian may resign at any time by providing 30 days' written notice to each beneficiary/Inherited IRA owner.
 Upon receiving such written notice, the beneficiary/Inherited IRA owner will appoint a successor trustee or custodian in writing.
 Upon such appointment and upon receiving acknowledgement from the successor trustee or custodian of acceptance of the Custodial Account, the Custodian shall transfer the Custodial Account, less any applicable fees or penalties, to the successor trustee or custodian.
-If no successor trustee or custodian is appointed and no distribution instructions are provided by the beneficiary/Inherited IRA owner, the Custodian may, in its own discretion, select a successor trustee or custodian and transfer the Custodial Account, less any applicable fees or penalties, or may distribute the Custodial Account, less any applicable fees or penalties, as a single payment to the beneficiary/Inherited IRA owner.
+If no successor trustee or custodian is appointed and no distribution instructions are provided by the beneficiary/Inherited IRA owner, the Custodian may, in its own discretion, select a successor trustee or custodian and transfer the Custodial Account, less any applicable fees or penalties, as a single payment to the beneficiary/Inherited IRA owner.
 The Custodian shall not be liable for any losses from any actions or inactions of any successor trustee or custodian.